MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/state-management/store-pattern.md

 See also the [reactive](https://v3.vuejs.org/guide/reactivity-fundamentals.html) Vue method in the docs, as that is used below.

+## Persist

+If you want to persist values when revisiting the site, you can use local storage.

+Then instead of getting and setting on `this.state`, you could use `localStorage`.
+And using the store pattern, the rest of the app won't care how it's stored and will just have to interact with the store wrapper.

 ## Example

 - `store.js` - store in JavaScript.
 Set up a store object with a debug attribute, a state attribute with our data in it, and some methods that are used to set data on the state.